Hague Accreditation

 expressed; this is done as a proactive measure to identify potential future issues

-• Satisfaction Survey: the agency sends out satisfaction surveys at the completion
+with service delivery - Satisfaction Survey: the agency sends out satisfaction surveys at the completion

 of a home study and at the completion of agency services; the results are reviewed